Is Your Favorite Coffee Mold-Free? Here’s What the Science Actually Says

 In other words, these microscopic mycotoxins can be present without visible mold.

-Mycotoxins can grow on coffee, but they’re more commonly found in other types of foods you may already be eating, so it’s good to know what they are and how you can protect yourself.
-[2]
+Mycotoxins can grow on coffee, but are more commonly found in other types of foods we eat.

-It’s also a good idea to never eat food or drink beverages that look moldy.
+When it comes to coffee beans, you can do your part by storing them—and other foods—in a clean, dry area.
+It’s also a good idea to never eat coffee beans or beverages that look moldy.

 Mycotoxins and Coffee Mold